What Does an IUD Cost, and When Is It Free?

 Find Cheap Health Insurance in Your Area

-How much does an IUD cost?
+How much is an IUD with insurance?

 An IUD is a small, T-shaped device that's placed in the uterus and can prevent pregnancy for up to 10 years, depending on the brand.